 How flexible do you want the blending of your finances to be?

 Concern: People have to consider all eventualities both immediately and in the future.
 Should both spouses have unlimited or limited access to each other’s finances?
-What if Mary has twice the assets and salary Bob has but, once they are married, Bob uses her money to upgrade his used car to a foreign coupe?
+What if Mary has twice the assets and salary Bob has but, once they are married, Bob uses her money to upgrade his used car to an exotic coupe?

 Do you have common retirement goals and an age when you want to retire?

 Concern: Especially if retirement is on the horizon, couples must be on the same page in regards to retirement.
-No retirement plan will work well if the couple has different ideas on retirement, especially if their finances are blended.
-And if finances are separated, much more planning is retirement is probably needed.
+No retirement plan will work well if the couple has different ideas and goals, especially if their finances are blended.
+And if finances are separated, much more retirement planning is warranted.

 — Don Sutton, MoneyTalk Life